Qinti/nazca/README.md

     };
 };
 ```
-JavaScript has no concept of the visibility, other languages could have it.
-The `public` methods and properties are
+JavaScript has no concept of the visibility, and you may not be familiar with it from other languages.
+The `public`
-the entities that are seen from the other classes (like regular JS properties and functions).
+methods and properties are the entities that are seen from the other classes (like regular JS properties and functions).
 `private` are visible only inside the object of the class, to which they belong. `protected` are the same as
-`private`, but also visible to all inherited classes.
+`private`, but also visible to all (and only) inherited classes.
+You can read
+<a href="https://en.wikipedia.org/wiki/Access_modifiers" target="_blank">this wikipedia article</a> if you want to know more.

 Variable (property) could be public/protected/private as well as it could be of a different type - string, numeric,
 regex, object, array.